Copernicus Services Challenge

 - An application that augments the resolution of products from the Copernicus Climate Change Service to improve adaptation to climate change at the local level

-The European Commission is looking for innovative ideas based on products from one of the six Copernicus services.
+The European Commission was looking for innovative ideas based on products from one of the six Copernicus services.
 Applications that only use data from the Copernicus Sentinels will not be considered eligible.

-The projects proposed should deliver concrete value for users (which should ideally be involved in the design of the project from the beginning) and be technically feasible.
-Applicants should have a clear plan for their project’s short- and long-term financing.
-The best teams will combine both technical and business expertise and show a strong commitment to the Project.
+The projects proposed should have delivered concrete value for users (which should ideally be involved in the design of the project from the beginning) and be technically feasible.
+Applicants should have had a clear plan for their project’s short- and long-term financing.
+The best teams were asked to combine both technical and business expertise and show a strong commitment to the Project.

 - Use of Copernicus data and services with respect to the Challenge topic

 - Project potential (Is the project innovative?
 Does it create value for the users?
 Is it feasible technically?)

 - Sustainability of the project (Have potential users/clients been involved in the design of the project?
 Are they willing to pay?
 How does the applicant intend to finance the project?
 Why is the project better than competing endeavours?)